ldeso/klima.leodesouza.net/src/whitepaper.md

 ### 6.3 Interactive Model

-This section presents an interactive model of the AAM where each parameter of interest can be adjusted by the reader.
+This additional section is not is the original PDF version of the whitepaper.
+It presents an interactive model of the AAM where each parameter of interest can be adjusted by the reader.

 In [Section&nbsp;6.3.1](#6-3-1-a-tokens-emitted-when-the-aam-purchases-carbon),
 a Carbon holder sells Carbon to the AAM in exchange for **A**&nbsp;tokens; from